-While 21 countries are part of NATO’s “Partnership for Peace” initiative, 15 countries are in institutionalized dialogue programs.
-Furthermore, the total military spending of NATO members is more than 70% of the defense spending in the world.
-However, there is a detail as follows; members’ defense spending should be up to 2% of the Gross Domestic Product.
+The total military spending of NATO members is more than 70% of the defense spending in the world.
+The members’ defense spending goal is 2% of the Gross Domestic Product.

-On the map, you can see NATO countries all over the world.
-USA and Canada are located in North America, while all other members are located on the European continent.
+On the map above, you can see the NATO countries from all over the world.
+The USA and Canada in North America, and all other members are located on the European continent.